Tscunami/rental-bot/README.md

-# Rental searching
+# Rental bot

 ## Description
-Bot looks through https://www.bezrealitky.cz/ and filtering all apartments meeting desired conditions.
+* looks through https://www.bezrealitky.cz/ and filters all apartments meeting desired conditions
-After that, bot download each adress, price and url of these apartments.
+* downloads each adress, price and url of these apartments
-Next Bot opens Google Form and fill each aparment information and send.
+* opens Google Form for each apartment and fill his information

 ## What's next?
-So now I can convert all responses to one Google Sheet using one button provided by Google Forms.
+* I can convert all responses to one Google Sheet using Google Forms feature.
-And after that there're useful addons like SheetGo and Remove Duplicates, which helps me find out if there're any new offers.
+* There're useful addons like SheetGo and Remove Duplicates, which helps me find out if there're any new offers.

 ## Technologies
 * Python